By Daniel Margrain

-The perceived gaps in the broad official narrative of the kind alluded to by Chomsky, doesn’t entitle the truth movement to fill in the gaps with unsubstantiated and conjecture-based assertions and then present the said assertions as evidence based facts.
-But this is precisely what many within the truth movement do.
+Unexplained phenomena and coincidences of the kind alluded to by Chomsky, have been seized upon by the 9/11 truth movement who have filled in the gaps of uncertainty with unsubstantiated and conjecture-based assertions.
+They then present these assertions as evidence based facts.

-Similarly, while the Titanic was sinking, passengers heard explosions in the ship.
-In this case, the ‘official story’ would be wrong, using the same conspiracy theory logic.
+Accounts from the 9/11 truth movement are remarkably similar to the accounts of many of those who experienced the sinking of the Titanic.
+As the vessel was sinking into the ocean, passengers heard explosions in the ship.
+In this case, the ‘official story’ would be wrong, according to the truth movement.
 To this day, no one really knows what exactly caused the sound, only that it sounded like an explosion.
 Some say it was the steel snapping as the ship broke in two.
 Others say it was the hot steam engines hitting the cold water which exploded.
-Using conspiracy theory logic, it was blown up because some witnesses characterized the sound as an ‘explosion’.
+Using truth movement logic, it was blown up because some witnesses characterized the sound as an ‘explosion’.

 Of course, it’s the controlled demolition explosion theory that the truth movement cling to in order to explain the collapse of WTC 7 (and depending on which particular conspiracy theory one believes, the other two towers).
 For the sake of brevity, it’s the questioning of the theory in relation to the former, I want to return to here.

 In terms of the WTC collapse, George Galloway was among the first to popularize the notion that “if it walks like a duck and quacks like a duck, the chances are it’s a duck” thesis.
-Unconvinced that the twin towers were brought down by controlled explosives, it’s people like Galloway and Chomsky the progressive left and others who dismiss the official narrative, should be listening to.
+Unconvinced that the twin towers were brought down by controlled explosives, it’s the likes of Galloway and Chomsky and others on the progressive left that those who dismiss the official narrative, should be listening to.

 Elephant in the room

 The blank spot among those who propose the controlled demolition thesis is their inability to acknowledge the ‘elephant in the room’, namely, cause and affect.
-I cannot understand how rational people refuse to accept the most probable explanation that two planes travelling at high velocity laden with jet fuel smashing in to the WTC, was the most likely catalyst for WTC 7s collapse.
-I find the rejection of this course of events to be absolutely extraordinary.
+It is incomprehensible to realists how otherwise rational people refuse to accept the most probable explanation that two planes travelling at high velocity laden with jet fuel smashing in to the WTC, was the most likely catalyst for WTC 7s collapse.

 The claim that the building was brought down as a result of a controlled demolition, given the circumstances that preceded it, is about as extraordinary a proposition as it’s possible to get.
 It’s not necessary to be an expert to arrive at such a conclusion.
 Given the available evidence, on the balance of probability alone, the notion that it was a controlled demolition that brought the building down, does not stack up by any logical measure.
 Those honest enough to look at the claims and counter claims in an objective and rational manner, could not arrive at any other conclusion.